saransh619/saransh619/ReadMe.md

 # 💫 About Me:
 B.Sc.
 CSIT graduate | Full-stack Developer 🚀

-I am skilled in Node.js, React, TypeScript, GraphQL, REST APIs, PostgreSQL, and MongoDB.
+I am skilled in Node.js, React, TypeScript, GraphQL, REST APIs, PostgreSQL, MySQL, and MongoDB.
 Passionate about turning ideas into innovative solutions.
 I am experienced in architecting serverless projects, job portals, unified mailing platforms, and building admin panels with robust analytics and reporting tools.

 Proficient in real-time communication using Socket.io, scheduling and automating tasks with cron jobs, managing notifications and push notifications, and optimizing images/videos with Sharp and FFmpeg.
 I thrive in creating scalable, high-performance solutions that leverage advanced technologies.
 Let's connect and explore the possibilities in tech!